Biomedical Engineering and Physiology Track

 Many former Biomedical Engineering and Physiology students now hold faculty positions at leading universities (Stanford, Vanderbilt, Tulane, Ohio State, Washington University, University of Southern California and Mayo Clinic) and leadership positions in industry (General Electric, Siemens, Philips and Merck) and government (National Institutes of Health and Food and Drug Administration).
 Two are currently presidents of small companies.

 Welcome to our Biomedical Engineering and Physiology Track.
-This program provides a rigorous academic schedule and a dynamic learning environment that emphasizes problem solving, critical thinking and communication skills.
+Faculty in this track have a passion for student learners, extensive and innovative research expertise and laboratory staff, and cutting-edge equipment and facilities.
+This program provides a dynamic learning environment that emphasizes problem-solving, critical thinking, and communication skills.